-Journyx recommends the use of a Microsoft server operating system such as Windows Server 2008 for deployment in your enterprise Journyx solution, or alternatively an enterprise level Linux system such as Red Hat Enterprise Linux.
-Installation to a Windows desktop operating system is only recommended for demonstration or test purposes.
+Journyx recommends the use of a server-level Microsoft OS such as Windows Server 2012 R2 for deployment in your enterprise Journyx solution, or alternatively an enterprise level Linux system such as Red Hat Enterprise Linux (RHEL) version 7.
+Installation to a desktop edition Windows operating system is only recommended for demonstration or testing purposes.
 All versions of Windows and other operating systems may be used as clients to access the software through a web browser.